-This is our traditional, opening night bash and your chance to meet filmmakers, artists, experts in their various fields as Film Days kicks off for another fast paced and engaging weekend.
+This is our traditional opening night bash and your chance to meet filmmakers, artists, and experts in their various fields as Film Days kicks off for another fast-paced and engaging weekend.
 This year we are hosting the opening night party in The Smithy Gallery, and the event includes a buffet, one complimentary beverage, and a cash bar.